johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 ### Reordering a component

-When any component in the flowContainerGrid is active it will appear with a blue double line icon in the top left corner of the component.
-By clicking and dragging this icon you can reorder components in the flowContainerGrid.
+When any component in the flowContainer is active it will appear with a blue double line icon in the top left corner of the component.
+By clicking and dragging this icon you can reorder components in the flowContainer.

 ### Replacing a Component